khaemn/CarND-Behavioral-Cloning-P3/writeup.md

 For training and validation, each image was cropped (as described a bit above) and normalized by dividing over 255 -- this way each pixel was laying inside 0..1 range.
 The validation splitting was performed using `sklearn.model_selection.train_test_split` function with ratio 0.2 (e.g. randomly selected 20% of the data turned into a validation set).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

-The ideal number of epochs was Z as evidenced by ...
+I have used the early stop feature of the Keras framework (`model.py` lines 176..184) to use less GPU time, and stop right after the validation loss function stops to drop during 5 epochs in series.
+After the early stop, the EarlyStop functionality also restores the "best" weights (e.g. the ones with lowest validation loss).
+Such approach not only saves computational time, but also prevents the model from overfitting.

+An average number of training epochs was 15, and the validation loss dropped from starting 0.1 to ~0.03.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.